 #3: Hire an LLC Registered Agent

-Every state demands you to have a registered agent.
+Every state demands you have a registered agent.
 A registered agent is a person (yourself or a colleague), an entity, or a professional service, that accepts tax and legal documents on behalf of your business.

 It seems pretty tempting to designate yourself as your business’s registered agent and give your home address.
 However, it could be bothersome as after nominating yourself, your home address and personal information become public.